 While this is a look that favours those with toned biceps, a well chosen shirt with just the right fit can look really smart.
 So why not give it a go?

 As with most fashion, fit is everything.
 When it comes to short sleeved shirts, the focus needs to be on sleeves and shoulders.
 The seams should sit just on the point of the shoulders, and the shirt should be well fitted without beginning to pull across the chest – tightness around the buttons is not a good look.

 Sleeves should fit quite closely, although you should be able to fit a finger between the cuff and your arm – we’re not looking for circulation killing tightness.
 They should also follow the line of your arm and finish halfway up the bicep.
 Avoid sleeves that billow or pinch into your armpit.

-For a relaxed, retro vibe that stops short of the garishness of a Hawaiian shirt, it’s worth giving a Cuban shirt a try.
-Notable for its flat collar, Cuban-collared shirts are perfect for bringing a cool Caribbean feel to your casual summer wardrobe.
+For a relaxed, retro vibe that stops short of the garishness of a Hawaiian shirt, it’s worth giving a subtle patterned shirt a try.
+Linen-mix shirts are perfect for bringing a cool Caribbean feel to your casual summer wardrobe.